 A.1- In these Procedures, the "Closing Range" in respect of a Trading Day means the price range bounded between the highest price at which a trade was executed (the "High") and the lowest price at which a trade was executed (the "Low") occurring during the five (5) minutes ending at 16.30 (Singapore time), provided that the Exchange may designate that a shorter period ending at 16.30 (Singapore time) be used for determining the Closing Range by publishing such period on its website at least 24 hours prior to effecting the change.

-A.2- The Exchange shall determine a Settlement Price for each Trading Day of a Contract Month of the Futures Contract.
+A.2- The Exchange shall determine a Marker Price for each Trading Day of a Contract Month of the Futures Contract.

 (a) as of the opening of business for that Trading Day, has at least ten per cent (10%) of the total open interest for all Contract Months of the Futures Contract; and